Looking for a one-stop shop on all things Wild Isles? Explore our handy guide, featuring all you need to...

 Particularly in recent years Scotland has become a huge holiday attraction for its magnificent rural scenery and historical locations.
 When you visit Falkland, some popular Outlander attractions include the Bruce fountain and Mrs Baird’s B&B where Jamie saw that ghost in episode 1!

-If you’re still debating whether Scotland is the best place for you, we have a list of 10 reasons to visit Scotland.
+If you’re still debating whether Scotland is the best place for you, why not check out our Scotland travel guide?

 Featured in the opening credits of every episode, this stunning setting showcases the rugged landscape the Scottish Highlands has to offer.
 Infamous for its dark past, with the government-sanctioned massacre of the MacDonald clan by the British Army during the 17th century.